JonathanBowker/AI-model-cards-template/README.md

  - **Model Citations** - How should the model be cited?
  - **Model License** - License information can be provided.
  - **Model Feedback** - E.g., what is an email address that people may write to for further information?

 ## 2. Intended Use
 This section should allow readers to quickly grasp what the model should and should not be used for, and why it was created.
 It can also help frame the statistical analysis presented in the rest of the card, including a short description of the user(s), use-case(s), and context(s) for which the model was originally developed.
 Possible information includes:
  - **Primary intended uses** - This section details whether the model was developed with general or specific tasks in mind (e.g., plant recognition worldwide or in the Pacific Northwest).
 The use cases may be as broadly or narrowly defined as the developers intend.
 For example, if the model was built simply to label images, then this task should be indicated as the primary intended use case.
  - **Primary intended users** - For example, was the model developed for entertainment purposes, for hobbyists, or enterprise solutions?
 This helps users gain insight into how robust the model may be to different kinds of inputs.
  - **Out-of-scope uses** - Here, the model card should highlight technology that the model might easily be confused with, or related contexts that users could try to apply the model to.
 This section may provide an opportunity to recommend a related or similar model that was designed to better meet that particular need, where possible.
 This section is inspired by warning labels on food and toys, and similar disclaimers presented in electronic datasheets.
 Examples include “not for use on text examples shorter than 100 tokens” or “for use on black-and-white images only; please consider our research group’s full-color-image classifier for color images.”

 ## 3. Factors
-Model cards ideally provide a summary of model performance across a variety of relevant factors including groups, instrumentation, and environments.
+Model Catalogues ideally provide a summary of model performance across a variety of relevant factors including groups, instrumentation, and environments.
 We briefly describe each of these factors and their relevance followed by the corresponding prompts in the model card.
 Factors could include demographic or phenotypic groups, environmental conditions, technical attributes, or others.
  - **Relevant factors** - What are foreseeable salient factors for which model performance may vary, and how were these determined?
  - **Evaluation factors** - Which factors are being reported, and why were these chosen?
 If the relevant factors and evaluation factors are different, why?
 For example, while Fitzpatrick skin type is a relevant factor for face detection, an evaluation dataset annotated by skin type might not be available until reporting model performance across groups becomes standard practice.

 ## 4. Metrics
 The appropriate metrics to feature in a model card depend on the type of model that is being tested.
 For example, classification systems in which the primary output is a class label differ significantly from systems whose primary output is a score.
 In all cases, the reported metrics should be determined based on the model’s structure and intended use.
 Details for this section include:
  - **Model performance measures** - What measures of model performance are being reported, and why were they selected over other measures of model performance?
  - **Decision thresholds** - If decision thresholds are used, what are they, and why were those decision thresholds chosen?
 When the model card is presented in a digital format, a threshold slider should ideally be available to view performance parameters across various decision thresholds.
  - **Approaches to uncertainty and variability** - How are the measurements and estimations of these metrics calculated?
 For example, this may include standard deviation, variance, confidence intervals, or KL divergence.
 Details of how these values are approximated should also be included (e.g., average of 5 runs, 10-fold cross-validation).

 ## 5. Evaluation Data
 All referenced datasets would ideally point to any set of documents that provide visibility into the source and composition of the dataset.
 Evaluation datasets should include datasets that are publicly available for third-party use.
 These could be existing datasets or new ones provided alongside the model card analyses to enable further benchmarking.
 Potential details include:
  - **Datasets**  - What datasets were used to evaluate the model?
  - **Motivation** - Why were these datasets chosen?
  - **Preprocessing** - How was the data preprocessed for evaluation (e.g., tokenization of sentences, cropping of images, any filtering such as dropping images without faces)?

 ## 6. Training Data
 Ideally, the model card would contain as much information about the training data as the evaluation data.
 However, there might be cases where it is not feasible to provide this level of detailed information about the training data.
 For example, the data may be proprietary, or require a non-disclosure agreement.
 In these cases, we recommend basic details about the distributions over groups in the data, as well as any other details that could inform stakeholders on the kinds of biases the model may have encoded.
 This may not be possible to provide in practice.

 ## 7. Quantitative Analyses
 Quantitative analyses should be disaggregated, that is, broken down by the chosen factors.
 Quantitative analyses should provide the results of evaluating the model according to the chosen metrics, providing confidence interval values when possible.
 Parity on the different metrics across disaggregated population subgroups corresponds to how fairness is often defined.
 Quantitative analyses should demonstrate the metric variation (e.g., with error bars).
 Details of quantitative analyses should provide the results of evaluating the model according to the chosen metrics, providing confidence interval values when possible.The disaggregated evaluation includes:
  - **Unitary results** - How did the model perform with respect to each factor?
  - **Intersectional results** - How did the model perform with respect to the intersection of evaluated factors?

 ### 8. Ethical Considerations
 This section is intended to demonstrate the ethical considerations that went into model development, surfacing ethical challenges and solutions to stakeholders.
 Ethical analysis does not always lead to precise solutions, but the process of ethical contemplation is worthwhile to inform on responsible practices and next steps in future work.
 While there are many frameworks for ethical decision-making in technology that can be adapted here but the following are specific questions you may want to explore in this section: